7imbitz/MY-CTF-WRITEUP/hydrogen.co/readme.md

 alice@ymail.com
 ```

-hydrogen.co
+_hydrogen.co_

 __Cont..__

-We got the domain and the ip, so we map the ip address 192.168.0.10 with hydrogen.co.
+got the domain and the ip, so map the ip address 192.168.0.10 with hydrogen.co at `/etc/hosts`

-open hydrogen.co in the browser and we can get the page.. scrolling the source code and we get following snippet
+open hydrogen.co in the browser and get the page.. scrolling the source code and get following snippet

 `<!-- <a class="nav-link" href="/wordpress/">Blog</a> -->`

-go to the link `hydrogen.co/wordpress` and we can get the login page.
+go to the link `hydrogen.co/wordpress` and get the login page.

-so the next tool we used is WPSCAN for the website with the following code..
+so the next tool is WPSCAN for the website with the following code..

-`wpscan --url hydrogen.co/wordpress --enumerate u` and we got the user john
+`wpscan --url hydrogen.co/wordpress --enumerate u` and got the user john

 ```
 [+] Enumerating Users (via Passive and Aggressive Methods)